Closing date: Apply as soon as possible

 The studentship covers the full cost of UK/EU tuition fees, plus a tax free stipend of £14,296 p.a.

-To apply for this studentship, please send a CV and covering letter outlining your suitability for the project to:
+To apply for this studentship, please complete and return: